hbmartin/chrome-extension-fuck-nestle/README.md

 1. [Click here](https://github.com/hbmartin/chrome-extension-fuck-nestle/archive/refs/heads/main.zip) to download this Chrome extension.
 2. Open the downloaded zip file.
-3. In Chrome (or other Chrome-based browser) go to [chrome://extensions](chrome://extensions).
+3. In Chrome (or other Chrome-based browser) go to chrome://extensions (copy and paste into URL)
-4. Enable "Developer mode" by toggling the switch in the top right corner.
+4. Enable `Developer mode` by toggling the switch in the top right corner.
-5. Click on "Load unpacked" button in the upper left corner.
+5. Click on `Load unpacked` button in the upper left corner.
 6. Select the `chrome-extension-fuck-nestle-main` unzipped directory from step #2.

 ## Attribution